getfem/getfem/doc/sphinx/source/python/install.rst

 Requirements
 ^^^^^^^^^^^^

-It requires the python developpement files (python.h etc.) to be available (package `python-all-dev` in debian distribution), and also the numpy and scipy packages to be installed (package `python-numpy` and `python-scipy` in debian distribution).
+It requires the python development files (python.h etc.) to be available (package `python-all-dev` in debian distribution), and also the numpy and scipy packages to be installed (package `python-numpy` and `python-scipy` in debian distribution).
 In case of troubles with a non-GNU compiler, gcc/g++ (>= 4.8) should be a